 Addie Chilcott (parent) : Breastfeeding a Preemie: My Experience

 Addie Chilcott is a preemie mom.
 Her daughter was born at 31 weeks in June of 2021.
 She works in Public Health Communications and her passion is helping other preemie parents through sharing her experiences and telling her story.

 Breastfeeding can be a physically and emotionally challenging journey, especially for parents of premature babies.
 My hope is that through sharing my story, other preemie moms don’t feel alone or isolated in their experience regardless of how they choose to feed their baby.
 I’ll talk about the challenges I faced with breastfeeding, pumping, and ultimately transitioning to formula; specifically speaking to the struggles I faced throughout this journey from a mental health perspective.

-CPBF will live stream a 2-hour special edition of our educational series Preemie Chats.
-Experts from across Canada will discuss how the pandemic affected breastfeeding, important steps to improve breastfeeding rates in the NICU, the science behind human milk feeding, and learn about a unique experience to increase community lactation support after infant loss.
+CPBF streamed a 2-hour special edition of our educational series Preemie Chats.
+Experts from across Canada discussed how the pandemic affected breastfeeding, important steps to improve breastfeeding rates in the NICU, the science behind human milk feeding, and learn about a unique experience to increase community lactation support after infant loss.